jaydensipe/Where-We-Livin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application (that plays like a game) that allows you to go through all 50 U.S. states and vote "Yes", "Maybe", "No" on them and see the most picked and least picked results at the end.
+This is an application (that plays like a game) that allows you to go through all 50 U.S. states and vote "Yes", "Maybe" or "No" on them and see the most picked and least picked results at the end.
 It can be played both singleplayer and multiplayer.

 When talking with friends or family about the future, a topic that comes up a lot is potential places everyone would want to move to.
 I've always wanted an easy way to compile